Expressoins Of Interest

 We will disclose to our clients any conflicts that may be perceived to impact any general advice that we offer.

-Should any conflict situation that exists or arises it should be communicated in writing to the Chief Executive Officer of Racing Australia.
+Should any conflict situation that exists or arises it should be communicated in writing to the Chief Executive Officer of the TTSC and the Operations Chief Executive Officer of Racing Australia.